wp-plugins/responsive-image-gallery/readme.txt

 == Screenshots ==

-1. Awesome gallery 1
+1. Awesome gallery 1.
-2. Awesome gallery 2
+2. Awesome gallery 2.
-3. Awesome gallery 3
+3. Awesome gallery 3.
-4. Add gallery to post or page
+4. Add gallery to post or page.
-5. Gallery at front 1
+5. Gallery at front 1.
-6. Gallery at front 2
+6. Gallery at front 2.

 == Installation ==
 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory